KabanFriends/Touhou-Figura-Pack/README.md

 # What's included in the pack?
 Touhou Figura Pack includes all character models from Touhou Little Maid mod, and a few bonus models, such as prop models from the original mod and the separated accessory parts like hats.

-121 character models
-12 bonus models
+121 character models and 12 bonus models